-Omarosa Manigault Leaving White House One Year After Inauguration
+Omarosa Manigault Vows 'Profound' Tell-All After White House Exit

+Maniqualt added that she plans to eventually tell-all about what went down in the White House during Trump's first year of presidency, but until she officially vacates her role in January, she is remaining mum.

+"I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotionally, that has affected my community and my people," she said.
+"And when I can tell my story, it is a profound story that I know the world will want to hear. ...
+I can't expand on it because I have to go back and work with these individuals."

-Omarosa Manigualt is out at the White House.
+ORIGINAL STORY: Omarosa Manigualt is out at the White House.
 The former Apprentice contestant, who made a name for herself as the reality series' resident villainess back in 2004, will no longer act as the president's director of communications for the White House Office of Public Liaison, it was announced Wednesday.

 "Omarosa Manigault Newman resigned yesterday to pursue other opportunities," White House Press Secretary Sarah Huckabee Sanders said in a statement.
 "Her departure will not be effective until January 20, 2018.
 We wish her the best in future endeavors and are grateful for her service."

-Note: UPDATE: Omarosa Manigualt sat down for an interview with ABC's Good Morning America Thursday to contend that she had not, in fact, been fired, but had decided to resign after one year in the White House.